-Royals announce times for 2020 Regular season schedule
+Royals announce times for 2020 regular season schedule

-KANSAS CITY, MO (January 8, 2020) – In conjunction with Major League Baseball, the Kansas City Royals announced their 2020 regular season schedule with times today.
+KANSAS CITY, Mo.
+(KSNW) – In conjunction with Major League Baseball, the Kansas City Royals announced their 2020 regular-season schedule with times today.
 Opening Day is scheduled for Thursday, March 26 at 1:10 p.m. vs. the Chicago White Sox at Guaranteed Rate Field.
 The season-opening series will continue on Saturday, March 28 and Sunday, March 29, both at 1:10 p.m.

 Kansas City’s home opener is scheduled for Thursday, April 2 vs. Seattle at 3:05 p.m.